sarcophagus-org/quickstart-archaeologist/README.md

 ## Prerequisites:

-_For Windows users, steps are the same, but install GitBash(or similar) for a CLI environment to operate from >_ https://gitforwindows.org/)
+_For Windows users, steps are the same, but install GitBash (or similar) for a CLI environment to operate from:_ https://gitforwindows.org/

 - Running a server with the following installed:
   - git